Vyral/andrew-franklin/_posts/2020-04-08-our-buyout-program-will-continue-as-normal.md

 As a reminder, our buyout offer is 96% of an independent appraisal.
 We give that offer to the client from the very beginning of the process, and then try to sell their house for the most money possible.
 If we’re able to do so, we’ll charge the normal 6%, but return 3% upon closing.
 In the event that we have to buy their house and resell it, we will reimburse them that profit back. **Essentially, clients are able to sell their homes for the most money possible with the safety net of our buyout.&nbsp;**

-If you have any questions about what I discussed in this message, or if you’re interested in buying or selling a home soon but aren’t sure how to proceed in these times, reach out to us.
+If you have any questions about what I discussed in this message or if you’re interested in buying or selling a home soon but aren’t sure how to proceed in these times, reach out to us.
 We’re always here to help, and we look forward to hearing from you.